-Saribung Pass Trek is a challenging, physically demanding and very popular trekking trail with a beaten track and difficult pass (6,346m).
+Saribung Pass Trek is a challenging, physically demanding, and very popular trekking trail with a beaten track and a difficult pass (6,346m).
 It is situated to the north of the Mustang region of Damodar Himal, the last frontier close to the border of China (Tibet).
 Saribung Pass is rugged, ancient culture merges in a very unique interpretation of lands forgotten by time, cutting high into cliff sides and passing villages that have changed little over the centuries.
-Saribung Trek can be done in anti-clockwise for which the trek start from Phu and then ascend to Saribung pass and enter in the Mustang "Hidden Valley" and return to Jomsom or clockwise for which the trek start from Jomsom and follow Upper Mustang trail and descend to Nar-Phu valley and end at Besisahar.
+Saribung Trek can be done anti-clockwise in which the trek start from Phu and then ascend to Saribung pass and enter the Mustang "Hidden Valley" and return to Jomsom or clockwise for which the trek start from Jomsom and follows the Upper Mustang trail and descend to Nar-Phu valley and end at Besisahar.
 For mountaineering, it is easy to do Expedition but there are many passes with ice and creases in between the Damodar Kunda region and Nar-Phu valley.
-The trek starts from one place to another with great sceneries, cultures, religion and geographical variations.
+The trek starts from one place to another with great sceneries, cultures, religions, and geographical variations.

 Highlight Overviews of Saribung Pass Trek